REAIABook/REAIABook/readme.md

   crime.data$crime.date <- as.Date(crime.data$crime.date)
 ```

 Next, we re-classify the crime types from the 29 large categories into four: violent, property, behavior and traffic.
-All smaller categories are considered other.
+All smaller categories are considered "other".

 ``` r
   # Create Crime Groups